Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 With the help of Kibana, the goal of the project is to deliver standard dashboards that provide analysis capabilities across multiple perspectives.
 It should still be possible to add your own dashboards as you wish.
+This shows a sample dashboard created in Kibana based on the indexed documents:
+![Architecture][img10]

 ## Table of content